-5. The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2017, and identifies the respective portions thereof that we have audited, evaluated and reviewed and reported on to the Company's management and Board of Directors:
+The following table shows the net present value of future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2018, and identifies the respective portions thereof that we have audited, evaluated and reviewed and reported on to the Company's management and Board of Directors:

-Net Present Value of Future Net Revenue

-Independent Before Income Taxes (10% Discount Rate)

-Qualified Location

-Reserves of

-Evaluator or Reserves Audited Evaluated Reviewed Total

-Auditor Effective Date (Country) (M\$) (M\$) (M\$) (M\$)

-Sproule December 31, 2017 Canada

-Total Nil 298,466 Nil 298,466
+Net Present Value of Future Net Revenue Before Income Taxes (10% Discount Rate) Independent Before income raxes (10% Discount Rate) Qualified Location Reserves of Evaluator or Reserves Audited Evaluated Reviewed Total Auditor Effective Date (Country) (M\$) (M\$) (M\$) (M\$) Sproule December 31, 2018 Canada Total Nil 495,031 Nil 495,031

 - In our opinion, the reserves data evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
 We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - 7.
-We have no responsibility to update our report referred to in paragraph 5 for events and circumstances occurring after the effective date of our report, entitled "Evaluation of the P&NG Reserves of Prairie Provident Resources Inc. (As of December 31, 2017)". - 8.
+We have no responsibility to update our report referred to in paragraph 5 for events and circumstances occurring after the effective date of our report, entitled "Evaluation of the P&NG Reserves of Prairie Provident Resources Inc. (As of December 31, 2018)". - 8.
 Because the reserves data are based on judgments regarding future events, actual results will vary and the variations may be material.